ALL recipes on this list are Gluten Free. 98% are Dairy Free ( a few use Goat Cheese)

 Hi Rosa!
 I just noticed that recipe is not even listed there!
 Sorry for this!

-These are Sausage Stuffed Pancake Bites (http://realsustenance.com/grain-free-sausage-stuffed-pancake-bites/)
+These are Sausage Stuffed Pancake Bites (https://realsustenance.com/grain-free-sausage-stuffed-pancake-bites/)

 Reply